-SLASCONE is a Microsoft Azure application that can be installed and deployed in one of the following ways:
+SLASCONE is a Microsoft Azure (cloud-native) application that can be installed and deployed in one of the following ways:

 - Using a SLASCONE GmbH Azure subscription (SaaS).
 Everything is managed by us.